loopjockey/cards/RULES.md

 - King: Move any card to the same lane as the King
 - Ace: Choose an effect (Jack/Queen/King)
 - Joker: Shuffle the 10s and play three out face up.
+- 2s count as 10s if in their lane (i.e. 2 of hearts = 10 points if in hearts lane)
+- If at any point a player has all 4 7s face up on their side they win the whole game instantly.

 Effects of face cards happen when they are played face up, or when they are flipped face up.